Jack Thorne (mathematician)

-Jack A. Thorne FRS (born 13 June 1987) is a British mathematician working in number theory and arithmetic aspects of the Langlands Program.
+Jack A. Thorne FRS (born 13 June 1987) is a British mathematician working in number theory and arithmetic aspects of the Langlands program.
 He specialises in algebraic number theory.

 Education

 Thorne read mathematics at Trinity Hall, Cambridge.
 He completed his PhD with Benedict Gross and Richard Taylor at Harvard University in 2012.

 Career and research

 Thorne was a Clay Research Fellow.
-Currently, he is a Professor of Mathematics at the University of Cambridge, where he has been since 2015, and is also a fellow at Trinity Hall, Cambridge.
+Currently, he is a Professor of Mathematics at the University of Cambridge, where he has been since 2015, and is also a fellow at Trinity College, Cambridge.